Outside-in GRC

 Web Application Hijack Susceptibility ThreatNG evaluates the resilience of web assets against client-side attacks.

-Mechanism: It scans subdomains for the presence of critical security headers such as Content-Security-Policy (CSP), HTTP Strict-Transport-Security (HSTS), and X-Frame-Options.
+Mechanism: It scans subdomains for critical security headers, including Content-Security-Policy (CSP), HTTP Strict-Transport-Security (HSTS), and X-Frame-Options.

 Outside-in GRC Context: A policy might state "All web apps must be secure," but ThreatNG confirms if that policy is technically enforced.
-For example, identifying a missing CSP header provides evidence of a control gap that could allow Cross-Site Scripting (XSS).
+For example, identifying a missing CSP header indicates a control gap that could allow Cross-Site Scripting (XSS).

 Subdomain Takeover Susceptibility ThreatNG identifies "dangling" DNS records that point to unclaimed third-party resources.

-Mechanism: It uses DNS enumeration to find CNAME records pointing to services like AWS S3, GitHub, or Heroku.
+Mechanism: It uses DNS enumeration to identify CNAME records that point to services such as AWS S3, GitHub, or Heroku.
 It then cross-references these against a comprehensive vendor list to determine whether the resource is unclaimed.

 Outside-in GRC Context: This highlights a failure in the "Asset Disposal" and "Change Management" processes.
 If a subdomain points to a deleted Azure resource, it proves that the decommissioning process is flawed.